ashwinbabu888/Discord-Bot/README.md

 ## Passive Abilities
 - Prints "Bot has been initialized." when initialized and ready to be used.
 - Returns the name of a member who leaves or joins the server along with a message.
+- Displays given status as well as custom game activity.

 ```
 Commands list: